HawDevelopment/Ro-Lib/docs/Api.md

 ## Singleton

-Would ever need more than one round?
+Would you need more than one round?
 Using singleton you can create one class and then use it all over your program, no need to check if it exists.
 It doesn't create the class before you call the get method for the first time.